Abdullah1186/MChem_DGMs/README.md

 ### GeoLDM
 - Trained on: `OE62` only and was not able to train successfully, so no molecules were generated.
 You can download the GeoLDM publication's pretrained models for `QM9` and `GEOM-DRUGS` from the following link:  🔗 [Download Pretrained Models](https://drive.google.com/drive/folders/1EQ9koVx-GA98kaKBS8MZ_jJ8g4YhdKsL)

+### JODO
+- Pretrained on `GEOM-DRUGS`.
+You can download the JODO's publication's pretrained models for `QM9` and `GEOM-DRUGS` from the following link:  🔗 [Download Pretrained Models](https://zenodo.org/record/8002902/files/exp_uncond.zip)